TuurNeckebroeck/PdfUtil/README.md

 # PdfUtil
-An application that combines pdf tools using an intuitive drag-and-drop interface.
+A java application that combines pdf tools using an intuitive drag-and-drop interface.

 ## Current features
  - Merging